comp-physics/RBC3D/install/readme.md

-# RBC3D Build and Run Instructions
+# RBC3D Manual Build and Run Instructions

 0. Use an appropriate computer
 1. Ensure you have compilers and wrappers